sgade/hgots-node/README.md

 This will setup everything you need, including running `npm install` and installing `grunt` and `bower`.

+### The central configuration

+Everything important is defined in the file named `config.json` which is located in the root of the project.
+The setup script should have created such a file for you, so before you first run the application you should go ahead and adjust the values according to your setup.

 # How to run in production

 1. `git clone https://github.com/sgade/hgots-node.git`